 Goddess Alakshmi is the Goddess of Misfortune, Barrenness and Strife.
-Alakshmi is all that does not

-anti-thesis of Lakshmi.
+As such she is the anti-thesis of Lakshmi.

-My sangam literature guru, Swami Perumayinar, sometimes made a statement “Aval Lakshmi alla; Kaliyuga kottan, Avalakshmi” meaning ‘She is not Lakshmi but a Kali Yuga owl, the Alakshmi.’
+My sangam literature guru, Swami Perumayinar, sometimes made a statement “Aval Lakshmi alla; Kaliyuga kottan, Avalakshmi” meaning - ‘She is not Lakshmi but a Kali Yuga owl, the Alakshmi.’
 Then, a rare moment, swami would add some humour by rolling His eyes, searching for an owl perched on his head!
-It also meant one of the five sadhaks had his mind fixed elsewhere not paying attention ……!
+It also meant one of the five sadhaks had his mind fixed elsewhere not paying attention!

-ALAKSHMI or Jayestha is the elder sister of Goddess Lakshmi.
+Alakshmi or Jayestha is the elder sister of Goddess Lakshmi.

-According to the Kalki Purana, she is also second consort of Kali, the male demon of the Kali yuga.
+According to the Kalki Purana, she is also second consort of Kali, the male demon of the Kali Yuga.
 This Purana details the life and times of the current yuga and Vishnu’s ten avatars.
 When Vishnu, in the form of Krishna re-ascended to heaven, the fourth of Kali Yuga commenced, which as the name implies, is an age of impurity and dissension.
 The characteristics will again and again be experienced until the final end of all things shall come.
 It thus appears that Alakshmi appropriately consorts with Kali.

 where a home or person far off from the purusharta goals of dharma, kama, arta and moksha.

 Simply said, Alakshmi brings, discord, strife, jealousy, malice, hardship and ruination where ever she goes.
 Proximity to her gives rise to lack of knowledge, vision and positive thinking.
 She divides families and destroys wealth.
 She plants distrust and misunderstanding among family members, friends and relatives.
 With Alakshmi’s arrival come sloth, gluttony, envy, rage, hypocrisy, greed and lust.
 Being ignorant of this fact is arrogance.

 Alakshmi is said to have emerged with Ma Lakshmi during the churning of the ocean of milk or'samudra manthan'.
 Symbolically they emerged to show their opposing roles.
 While Lakshmi emerged with the 'amrit' or nectar, Alakshmi emerged with the 'halahala' or poison dripping from Vasuki, the divine serpent.
 There are writings to state that Lakshmi was born from the radiance of Lord Brahma's face while Alakshmi was

 born from the darkness of his back.
 The same is also said of Prajapati’s face and back as the origin of the sisters.
 Legends also hold that the sisters were born as twins but Lakshmi goes on to live in Vaikunta with Vishnu.
 That is a paradise as opposed to Alakshmi’s impure and gluttonous abode with Kali.

 Mula is the deity of the 19th lunar mansion, Nirriti.
 Nritti is the Goddess of Destruction having the ‘barhana shakti; or the power to ruin, destroy or break up things.
 As Alakshmi was born Mother Goddess Devi is to have said “Lakshmi will dwell where there is nobility and righteousness, cleanliness and beauty, virtue and compassion.
 Alakshmi will dwell elsewhere, attracted by sloth, envy, greed, lust and pride.”

-DEPICTION: Alakshmi represents extreme ugliness.
+Alakshmi represents extreme ugliness.
 She is depicted as an old, haggard, dirty, messy woman riding a donkey.
 Her skin is dark, leathery and shrinked.
 Her hair is dishevelled and matted, full of dirt and grime.
 She has sunken cheeks, shriveled breasts and coarse limbs.
 She likes to live where people are full of ego, vanity, and selfish mindset.
 An owl accompanies her always.
 Her vahana is a donkey.

 The owl is known as Uluka.
 It is also a lesser known or unlikeliest vahana for the beautiful Goddess Lakshmi.
 But Hindu symbolisms carry spiritual message.
 It is a bird that sleeps during the day.
 The daytime partial blindness is indicative of a sadhaka’s assumed blindness and tendency to seek secular instead of spiritual wealth.
 Symbolically, Goddess Lakshmi thus seeks one to open the eyes to the light of wisdom residing within us.